- Family and Parenting»

 "Your son probably turned out the way he did because of the ABA.
-The thing is the Kaufmans’ here have a very specific philosophy and if parents decide to become involved in other programs than it doesn't stay true to the Kaufmans' ways.
+The thing is the Kaufmans’ here have a very specific philosophy of teaching and if parents decide to become involved in other programs than it doesn't stay true to the Kaufmans' ways.
 However, if you were willing to work for us as a maid, and you and your son lived here with us, and we got to know you and your son better maybe we'd consider it."

 What I heard Samahria Lyte Kaufman (Raun’s mother and co-creator of Son-Rise) say in a podcast about seven years ago on their Autism Treatment Center of America's website (while she laughed):